wnk4242/CoviPanel/README.md

 # CoviPanel: A Simple, Gamified, AI-Assisted Tool for Conducting Systematic Reviews in Covidence

-**CoviPanel** is a lightweight browser extension built for researchers who need to screen hundreds or perhaps thousands of references for systematic reviews on Covidence.
+**CoviPanel (Ver 1.0.1)** is a lightweight browser extension built for researchers who need to screen hundreds or perhaps thousands of references for systematic reviews on Covidence.
 Designed to streamline one of the most time-consuming parts of the systematic review process‍—title and abstract screen—CoviPanel transforms screening from a repetitive task into a faster, smarter and even a slightly more enjoyable one.

 Whether reviewing tens, hundreds or even thousands of abstracts, CoviPanel helps you to remain focused, work faster, and make more consistent decisions.
 It combines **simplified navigation**, **real-time progress tracking**, and **flexible AI support**—all within a clean, thoughtfully designed, floating panel that stays with you while you work.
 <!--